Review: Longueville House Restaurant

 Longueville House Restaurant review - the Valentine's Night starter of lentil spring rolls with pickled vegetables

-My first course was lentil spring rolls which were hearty and crisp and plated very beautifully.
+My first course was lentil spring rolls, which were hearty, crisp, and beautifully plated.
 It is so wonderful to see lentils on a menu.
-I love them and I think it is an underused ingredient in Irish restaurants.
+I love them, and I think it is an underused ingredient in Irish restaurants.

 Longueville House Restaurant review - the Valentine's Night second course of perfect egg and pea puree